Retire in Belgium

 When we asked people what advice they would give someone preparing to move to Belgium, they said:

 "1.
 Expats should research the cost of living in Belgium before retiring, as it can be quite expensive.
 2. It is important to understand the Belgian tax system and the implications for expats.
 3. Expats should also familiarize themselves with the healthcare system in Belgium, as it is different from other countries.
 4. It is important to learn the language, as most Belgians speak Dutch, French, or German.
 5. Expats should also research the different types of visas available and the requirements for obtaining them.
 6. It is important to understand the cultural norms and customs of Belgium before retiring there.
-7. Expats should also research the different types of housing available and the cost of renting or buying a property," explained one retiree living in Belgium.
+7. Expats should also research the different types of housing available and the cost of renting or buying a property," said one retiree in living in Belgium.

 What type of recreational activities are there in Belgium?

 "In Belgium, residents enjoy a variety of recreational facilities, such as parks, beaches, and sports complexes.
 Parks are a popular destination for Belgians, offering a variety of activities such as walking, jogging, and picnicking.
 Beaches are also a popular destination, with many offering swimming, sunbathing, and other beach activities.
 Sports complexes are also popular, offering a variety of activities such as tennis, basketball, and soccer.
-Additionally, Belgium is home to a number of museums, galleries, and other cultural attractions," said one retiree in Belgium.
+Additionally, Belgium is home to a number of museums, galleries, and other cultural attractions," wrote one person in Belgium.

 Where will I buy groceries and do other shopping in Belgium?